huebeiro/RestaurantOrder/README.md

 # RestaurantOrder

-Restaurant Order App is the implementation of the GFT's technical test.
+Restaurant Order App is my implementation of the GFT's technical test.